shuoO-24/blog-site/docs/SQL Notes/Normalization.md

   2. **STEP 2**

      - Form a new relation defined on the attributes of the key of the original relation.
-New relation has FACULTY_ID, CLASS as attributes.
+New relation has FACULTY_ID, CLASS as attributes./>
      - FACULTY_AGE is determined by only part of the key, so is not included.

      ![SCHOOL_3](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/e39d4264-9108-4a52-841d-2c51fbe55c26/Untitled.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20210602%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210602T230746Z&X-Amz-Expires=86400&X-Amz-Signature=11c855357f161933221632ba3fd464f00ace8d4569131baf816eb45dc8dae3c4&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22Untitled.png%22)